 - Public Involvement and Consultations.
 The public, stakeholders, tribes, organizations, and other agencies were engaged throughout the study.
 A study website was established and meetings were held in the Flagstaff vicinity.
-Summaries of public comments were made available via the website at the conclusion of commenting periods. - Data Collection and Analysis.
-Resource data were collected, including natural and cultural resources, existing management and land use, recreational uses and trends, the surrounding social and economic environment, and regional and state plans and initiatives affecting the study area. - An Assessment of the National Significance of Cultural Resources for the Walnut Canyon Special Study.
-On-the-ground surveys were conducted by the University of Northern Arizona, Museum of Northern Arizona, of known and new areas within the study area (conclusion in appendix B). - Development and Assessment of Management Options.
+Meetings were held and public comments solicited during three phases of the project-at the beginning, when draft options were developed, and when the draft report was released.
+All comments were reviewed and considered throughout the process.
+During the final phase, comments received on the draft report were incorporated into the final report as appropriate to the scope of this study.
+Summaries of public comments were made available via the website at the conclusion of commenting periods, and are included in appendixes D, E, and F. - Data Collection and Analysis.
+Resource data were collected, including natural and cultural resources, existing management and land use, recreational uses and trends, the surrounding social and economic environment, and regional and state plans and initiatives affecting the Study Area.

+- An Assessment of the National Significance of Cultural Resources for the Walnut Canyon Special Study.
+On-the-ground surveys were conducted by the Museum of Northern Arizona, of known and new areas within the Study Area (conclusion in appendix B). - Development and Assessment of Management Options.
 Based on data and public input, the study team developed management options that would achieve desired goals and resource conditions.
-Management options were then assessed for the meeting criteria and environmental effects.

-- Draft Study Document.
+Management options were then assessed for the meeting criteria and environmental effects. - Draft Study Document.
 The study team prepared a draft study document describing the management options and potential effects.
 A draft report was prepared for public review. - Final Document.
 Following public and government review, this final study document was prepared for submittal to the two department secretaries.